Drones, AI, and big data in forest ecology

 Largely inspired by the wokflow developed by Michael Koontz.

 After producing a 3D point cloud from drone images, we run an algorithm to detect individual tree canopies based on their shapes.
 First, we compute a digital surface model from the point cloud data.
 This process simply involves identifying the highest-elevation point in each grid cell across a grid of a given resolution.
-I use the lidR package in R for this purpose.
+We use the lidR package in R for this purpose.

-Next, to remove the influence of underlying topography, I subtract from the digital surface model elevations the elevations from a high-resolution (10 m) USGS digital elevation model (DEM).
+Next, to remove the influence of underlying topography, we subtract from the digital surface model elevations the elevations from a high-resolution (10 m) USGS digital elevation model (DEM).
 The result is a canopy height model.

-My primary collaborator on this project is Andrew Latimer.
+A core collaborator on this project is Andrew Latimer.

 This project is supported by: